[Adopted in Convention April 28th, 2019]

-Section 1: Organizations applying for charter as affiliates shall make such applications on a standard petition form as adopted by the Board of Directors.
-The petition shall include ratification of the Statement of Principles.
-The petition and the ratification shall be signed by no fewer than five (5) Party members.
+Section 1: Organizations applying for charter as affiliates shall make such applications on a standard petition form as adopted by the Board.
+The petition shall include ratification of the Statement of Principles of the national Libertarian Party.
+The petition and the ratification shall be signed by no fewer than five (5) Members.

-Section 2: Affiliates shall make known to the Party the Affiliate Representative to whose attention all Party business shall be directed.
-The Affiliate Representative shall be a Party member.
+Section 2: Affiliates shall make known to the Board the Affiliate Representative to whom all Party business shall be directed.
+The Affiliate Representative shall be a Member.

 - Pikes Peak: El Paso, Park, Teller

 - Southeast: Baca, Bent, Crowley, Huerfano, Las Animas, Otero, Prowers, Pueblo

 - San Luis: Alamosa, Conejos, Costilla, Rio Grande, Saguache

 - San Juan: Archuleta, Dolores, Hinsdale, La Plata, Mineral, Montezuma, San Juan, San Miguel